 For most contact sports, getting knocked about is just part of the game.

-Whether it's footy, hockey or boxing, armed with the right mouthguard, athletes give themselves the best chance of avoiding some nasty injuries.
-But surprisingly, many clubs - local and professional, don't enforce rules requiring players to wear mouthguards.
+Whether it's footy, hockey or boxing, or netball, Muay Thai, or basketball, armed with the right mouthguard, athletes - young and aspiration; and the elite alike - give themselves the best chance of avoiding some nasty injuries.
+But surprisingly, many clubs - local and professional - don't enforce rules requiring players to wear mouthguards.
 Even when these rules are enforced, it's clear that there are no set guidelines for the standard or quality of mouthguards that should be used.

 Fortunately, the Australian Dental Association (ADA) decided to step in late last year, launching a "No Mouthguard No Play" policy.
 The campaign, launched together by ADA and Sports Medicine Australia, encouraged sports clubs to sign up and implement the recommended Mouthguard Policy.

 However, the bulk of athletes (about 75%) who do happen to wear mouthguards often wear the "boil-and-bite" variety that can be bought over the counter at your local chemist or sports retailer.
 Their popularity comes from their ease of use, with users simply boiling the product (which softens the interior lining) and biting in it to get the shape of their mouth.

 Dr Peter Alldritt, Chair of the ADA Oral Health Committee says that, "Not all mouthguards provide adequate protection, and in some cases, can cause even more damage."
 He has consistently vocalised his preference for custom-made mouth guards - 'the only type of mouthguard recommended by dentists.'